Creating weekly lesson plans can be exhausting. Check out these tips to simplify your elementary music curriculum and make lesson planning a breeze.

 The current curriculum is completely different.
 It is much shorter, which is good.
 But it is very general and vague.
 A beginning teacher will not have much guidance from this document.
 And, since there are 11 elementary schools in our district, students who transfer from one school to another may find themselves unprepared for the activities in their new music classroom.

-Create Simplified Charts of Elementary Music Curriculum
+Create Simplified Charts of Your Elementary Music Curriculum

-Other Ways to Use These Charts
+More Ways to Use These Charts

 These rhythmic and melodic learning target charts may be used in a variety of ways.